factomatic/fct-eth-bridge/README.md

 after it has been fulfilled)

 ### Gas costs
-There are four different transactions necessary in order to complete an end-to-end workflow:
+Four different transactions are necessary in order to complete an end-to-end workflow:
 * issuing an FCT buy request
 * booking a request
 * fulfilling a request

-Due to limitation of the EVM (and our non-optimized implementation) the last action requires two transactions.
+Due to limitations of the EVM (and our non-optimized implementation) the last action requires two transactions.

 The associated gas costs are as follows:
 * issuing a request: 158,215 gas ([example tx](https://etherscan.io/tx/0xcea925b37fc12124d07618fd2b40fe1b3553df2cc5cf775cfbe2cf28225010d5))